m-rap/whiteboard/README.md

 # whiteboard

-this is a web-based whiteboard application
+This is a web-based collaborative whiteboard application using html5 canvas and codeigniter.